otfried/ipe-tools/pdftoipe/readme.txt

 Compiling
 =========

-You need the Poppler library (http://poppler.freedesktop.org).
+You need the Poppler library (http://poppler.freedesktop.org) v0.71.0 or greater.
 On Debian/Ubuntu, install the packages 'libpoppler-dev' and 'libpoppler-private-dev'.

 In source directory, say